There are a number of ways to save your boards, all of them are available in the Export menu.

 Download board backup

 Embedding a board created in Miro is a great way to share your work with your blog followers or visitors of your website without sending invitations.
 All the changes you make to the board will be reflected in the embedded window.
-See more in Embedding Boards into Websites.
+See more in How to embed editable boards into websites.

 Export to spreadsheet (CSV)

 All the stickies and texts in a single frame can be exported to a CSV file.
-To do that right-click the needed frame and choose Export to CSV in the context menu:
+To do that, select a frame, click the three dots, and choose Export to CSV:

 Exporting frame to a CSV file

-As a result, you will have a CSV file with the board content put into columns in the following order: text - URL (if present on the board) - sticky note tags (if present on the board).
+As a result, you will have a CSV file with the board content put into a column in the following order: text - card description/URL - sticky note/card tags.

 You can also select several objects that include text and export them as a CSV file.